agile-ts/documentation/docs/packages/core/features/state/Methods.md

   // do something
 });
 ```
-Therefore this callback is called only once shortly after the initiation of the State.
+Therefore, this callback is called only once shortly after the initiation of the State.

 ### 📭 Props